EZMarvin/Learning-notes/4_Database/SQL Notes.md

     )
     ```
 - Example

 - Usage

 - Why use
-    * Simplify data manipulation, frequently used, no need everytime
+    * Simplify data manipulation - save frequently used, no need to specify all condition everytime
-    * Hide structure of table, backward compatible interface
+    * Hide structure of table, backward compatible interface.
-    * Customize data for user, no need permission
+    * Customize data for user, no need access permission.
+Implement row and col security
-    * distribute querues.....combine data from different database
+    * distribute querues.....combine data from different table

 - Why not use